Durga Puja in Kolkata: Evolution of The Puja

 In the 17th century, from Pujas being organised by the zamindars in their rajbaris, today the festival has become an emblem of joy and unbounded enjoyment.
 Always considered as a symbol of homecoming, centered around the deity herself, in the present day the Puja has become synonymous with extravagant pandals, pandal hopping, incorporation of various themes and also witnessing a huge array of lights.
 It has become a way of seeing and situating ourselves in the world.

 Even till the 20th century also Kolkata's Durga Puja was primarily a religious and familial event, where different communities came together to worship her and partake in the age-old traditions associated with the festival.
 While the emotions, essence of devotion and community spirit still thrives, Durga Puja has undergone remarkable changes in terms of scale, style and cultural significance.

-The most remarkable changes in the recent times include the exponential proliferation in the number of pujas across the city, an emphasis on creative art and a overwhelming crowd of people visiting the pandals every year.
+The most remarkable changes in the recent times include the exponential proliferation in the number of pujas across the city, an emphasis on creative art and an overwhelming crowd of people visiting the pandals every year.
 The city has witnessed a surge in the number of theme-based pujas over the years.
 The themes range from various artistic ideas, cultural traditions, famous monuments around the world and even biographies of famous persons.

 While the centuries-old rajbari pujas with their Sabeki Protima and traditions are still popular, theme based pujas have risen in the present scenario and have become extremely popular, recording huge number of footfalls every year.
 Due to ginormous number of people visiting pandals every year and overcrowding on the main five days, pandals are inaugurated from Mahalaya, much before Shashti.
 The magnification in the cost of expenditure has also lead the budget to be shifted from only chandas to advertisements and certain extent of government funding.
 Despite this changes, people have whole heartedly welcomed the new pinch to their age-old tradition and this festival has also turned out to be a melting pot of people from different religions, who enjoy the festivities.